• Skip to primary navigation

 You only need to spend 30 minutes per week brushing your dog.
 Higher shedding occurs during the fall and spring months when you must brush your dog daily to maintain the loose fur.

-Do not shave your dog since that can affect the coat’s ability to insulate the body during cold months and cool in hot months.
+Do not shave your dog, as this can affect the coat’s ability to insulate the body during cold months and keep it cool in hot months.

-Because Lapphunds do not normally have a smell, they still need to be bathed every month or so, depending on how dirty they get.
+Because Lapphunds do generally not have a smell, they still need to be bathed every month or so, depending on how dirty they get.

 You can always take your dog to a professional groomer or buy a DIY grooming kit to keep your furry friend looking great.